 The touchscreen user experience (UX) offers an alternative to the remote software interface, removing the PC and the cabling to connect it to the instrument from the work area.
-The set-up screens simplify test configuration in much the same way as a secondary desktop software would and offer graphing, cursors, and statistical information on the acquired measurements to allow for immediate analysis of results.

 Figure 20.
 Enhanced user interface features for a richer user experience.